How EMDR can help to heal the past

 EMDR and addictions

 More recently, EMDR has been used within addiction treatment.
 Addiction to a substance or behaviour is often the result of many different factors, including the repression of traumatic memories as well as the feelings linked to the memories.
 EMDR, along with addiction protocol treatment, helps the person become able to tolerate and manage distressing memories or feelings.
 This then helps to reduce cravings and triggers by numbing the negative emotions associated with the addictive behaviour, and in turn enables the re-processing of those memories into something more positive.

 Why do negative emotions need to be addressed?

 Traumatic memories can cause both psychological and physiological repercussions.
 The physical and mental effects of memories can be extreme and may include depression, eating disorders and self-destructive behaviours.

-Negative experiences and feelings, ranging from shame, guilt, resentment, anxiety and depression to a traumatic event can have a vast impact on a person’s life.
-These feelings and experiences can cause a person to feel distressed and uncomfortable and may have an overall impact in how they function in their day to day life.
+Negative experiences, feelings and reactions to a traumatic event, ranging from shame, guilt, resentment, anxiety and depression, can have a vast impact on a person’s life.
+These feelings and experiences can cause a person to feel distressed and uncomfortable and may have an overall impact on how they function in their day-to-day life.